 Understanding the relationship between the skin and the mind is complex, fascinating, and tends to confuse many people.
 Interested in learning about it?
 Keep reading.

+Psychodermatology is the study of the interaction of the mind and skin.
+Basically, it is the idea that stress can cause skin conditions and skin conditions can cause stress.
+Psychodermatologists are trained to treat patients with both prescription medications and multiple therapy modalities.
 When a blemish pops up on your skin, chances are you spring into action.
 You probably examine it, review your arsenal of beauty products, and calculate the very best treatment to clear it up immediately.
 You may even consider popular prevention tactics -- analyzing your food journal to eliminate a potential trigger or finally replacing your body wash -- to ensure there are no reappearances.
 But then it returns.
 Why?

 Well, maybe you’re not treating the right thing.
 According to a relatively new era of study, “treating” skin problems may have more to do with your mind.
 Yup, your mental health affects your skin.

-What Is Psychodermatology?
+What is Psychodermatology?

 Psychodermatology is a growing field of study focused on the overlap of dermatology and psychiatry, and it’s all about studying the link between the skin and the mind.
 There are hundreds of ways that the skin and mind interact.
 And that connection works in both directions: mind affects the skin, skin affects the mind-- both negatively and positively.